Sam Webb (architect): Projects

 Webb undertook significant research into the construction of the Ronan Point tower block and other "Large Panel System" buildings following the collapse of the flats after a gas explosion in 1968.
 After long negotiations with Newham Council, he was allowed to forensically dismantle Ronan Point to discover the extent of problems that had occurred in the building's initial construction.
-This eventually resulted in the demolition of Ronan Point and eight other panel system blocks on the Freemason's Road Estate in Newham London in 1986.
+This eventually resulted in the demolition of Ronan Point and eight other panel system blocks on the Freemason's Road Estate in Newham, London in 1986.

 Webb advised the legal team for the families in the Lakanal House fire of July 2009, when a fire raged through Lakanal House, a 14-storey block built in 1958 in Camberwell, south-east London.
 Six people were killed, among them two children and a baby, when a fire caused by a faulty television in a ninth-floor home gutted the building.

 In 2009 and 2010 Webb expressed concern about timber framed large-scale construction methods, following recent fires.
 He had subsequently criticised the lack of action at national level following the Grenfell Tower fire.

 In 2018, Webb, alongside Frances Clarke and Elizabeth Lowe launched Tower Blocks UK, an online hub and resource for residents and other individuals who are concerned about tower block safety.

 Personal life and death

-Sam Webb died on 24 September 2022, at the age of 85.
+Sam Webb died on 24 September 2022, at the age of 85 and his ashes are buried on the eastern side of Highgate Cemetery.
 He was survived by his daughters and six grandchildren.